-As I said for the W17, many sailors are intrigued or already bitten by the multihull bug, but not everyone is ready to put thousands of hours into building, or dollars into buying boats now on the market.
-So for those looking for something really neat looking that will really perform in all conditions AND also be affordable, then the W22 could well be your answer.
+As I said when introducing the W17, many sailors are intrigued or already bitten by the multihull bug, but not everyone is ready to put thousands of hours into building, or high dollars into buying boats now on the market.
+So for those looking for something really neat looking that will perform very well in all conditions AND also be affordable, the W22 could be your answer.
 Below are her specs. and outlines.

-As with all my designs, I am personally looking for "Overall Performance" and by that I mean a blend of attributes that makes my boats a real pleasure to own and sail.
-First of all, I want them 'to feel right' and perform efficiently.
-I also want them cost effective, comfortable and drier than their competitors, and finally, provide the deep sailing satisfaction that brings the owner home with a big smile.
+With all my designs, I am personally looking for “Overall Performance” and by that I mean a sweet blend of attributes that makes my boats a pleasure to own and sail.
+First of all, I want them to ‘feel right’ and perform efficiently.
+I also want them to be cost- effective, comfortable and drier than their competitors, and finally, provide the deep sailing satisfaction that brings their owner home with a big smile.

 There is something extremely satisfying about building your own boat as many in the past have learned.
-But there are not many new designs out there that still use familiar materials like strip cedar and marine plywood that are available almost the world over.
-Its combination with epoxy and glass now goes a long way to prolonging its life too, if used as recommended.
+But there are not many new designs out there that still use familiar material like strip cedar and marine plywood that's available almost the world over.
+Its combination with epoxy and glass now goes a long way to prolonging its life too if used and ventilated as recommended.
 As for the W17, the W22 is designed with a rotating wing mast in mind.
 In the case of the W22, this will be an efficient wingmast of carbon fiber that can be uniquely built as a one-off, for a fraction of the cost of a professional CF mast.
 A detailed manual for this mast is now available and three such masts have already been successfully built.

-With space for 4–5 to daysail or for enjoying some fast sailing for 2–3, this boat will change the way you think about sailing for ever.
-She is unapologetically based on my 16 years of experience with 'Magic Hempel' and even though I'd already sailed for 45 years when I bought her, that boat changed my sailing life in a major way and went on to inspire the W22 even after she was sold.
+With space for 4-5 to daysail or for enjoying some fast sailing for 2-3, this boat will change the way you think about sailing for ever.
+She is unapologetically based on my 16 years of experience with “Magic Hempel” and even though I’d already sailed for 45 years when I bought that boat, that boat changed my enjoyment of sailing in a major way and inspired the W22, even after she was sold.

 |LIST of PRINCIPAL MATERIALS|